Benefits of Deep Draw Stamping

-Parts that are typically considered good for the deep drawing process include those that are symmetrical with an oval or circle shape, with the length to diameter ratio being under 10.
+Parts that are typically considered suitable for the deep drawing process include those that are symmetrical with an oval or circle shape, with the length to diameter ratio being under 10.

-Because of the natural hardening that occurs, the final part remains light but strong.
+Because of the natural hardening that occurs, the final part remains light but durable.
 Meanwhile, manufactured parts can be made to exact tolerance.

 The parts that are most suitable for manufacturing by deep-drawing are commonly those that are expensive and difficult to produce with an alternative method.